Rensvandeschoot/Tutorials/R/Wambs-R-using-brms.md

     want an intercept.
 5. We do set a seed to make the results exactly reproducible.
 6. To specify priors, using the `set_prior()` function.
 Be careful, Stan uses standard deviations instead of variance in the normal distribution.
 The standard deviations is the square root of the variance, so a variance of 5 corresponds to a standard deviation of 2.24 and a variance of 10 corresponds to a standard deviation of 3.16.
-7. to place a prior on the fixed intercept, one needs to include `0 + intercept`.
+7. To place a prior on the fixed intercept, one needs to include `0 + intercept`.
 See [here](https://rdrr.io/cran/brms/man/prior_samples.html) for an explanation.

 There are many other options we can select, such as the number of chains how many iterations we want and how long of a warm-up phase we want, but we will just use the defaults for now.